DavidCai1111/lock.js/README.md

 npm install -g lockjs
 ```

+## Feature

+- One binary executable.
+- Capable to handle the C++ addons.
+- Capable to handle the a lot `fs` methods which not use file descriptor.
+- Always run with the latest Node.js. (link the shared library at compiling time)

 ## Quick Start

-Create a locked project and get a public key:
+Create a locked project and get a public key by specifying the path and entry point of it:

 ```
 $ lockjs lock path/to/project path/to/project/lib/index.js ./project.locked

 // ....
 // [lockjs] Locked file: "project.locked".